EXHIBITS & ART SHOWS

 In 1872, the Toronto, Grey and Bruce Railway arrived in Dufferin County.
 The train stopped at larger towns like Orangeville and Shelburne, but flag stops or “flagging stations” were also needed for less populated areas in between.
 Passengers would wave a flag to an oncoming train, signaling the conductor that they would like to get on.
 Flag stops were also used as shipping points for local farm to send their produce or wares to other towns.

 Crombie’s Station was located on the property of Martha and Samuel Crombie in Amaranth Township, Dufferin County.
 Having a flag stop on their land meant that their daily lives revolved around the train schedule.
 Often, people would travel to the Crombie’s farm and abandon their horses to run across the field and flag the train.
 Upon their return, travelers would often find their horses hitched up and patiently waiting for them, along with a friendly cup of tea offered by Martha.
+To learn more about Crombie’s Station, click here.

 Note: This historic building has two large steps at the entrance.
+An iPad station with interior photographs and enlarged text options is provided.

 The Dufferin House